SAP-samples/teched2023-XP265/exercises/ex4/README.md

-# Exercise 4 - Identity Provisioning Operations
+# Exercise 4 - Identity Provisioning Operations - Manage Transformations

 In this exercise, we will learn about the various Operations available in the Identity Provisioing service and we will look in detail at the various provisioing job types available.